markmoxon/elite-a-source-code-bbc-micro/README.md

 make build verify release=bug-fix
 ```

-This will produce a file called `elite-a-bug-fix.ssd` that contains the bug fix release.
+This will produce a file called `elite-a-bug-fix.ssd` in the `5-compiled-game-discs` folder that contains the bug fix release.

 ### Differences between the releases